hzaek/Template-1/README.md

 # Template one
-This is Responsive site "learned from elzero channel"
+This is Responsive site (learned from elzero channel with small changes)